paypal/adaptivepayments-sdk-java/README.md

 *	Import AdaptivePaymentsService.java into your code.

 *	Copy the configuration file 'sdk_config.properties' in 'adaptivepaymentssample/src/main/resources' folder to your application 'src/main/resources'.
 And load it using,
-*	Copy the configuration file 'sdk_config.properties' in 'adaptivepaymentssample/src/main/resources' folder to your application 'src/main/resources'.
-And load it using,

 		  new AdaptivePaymentsService(this.getClass().getResourceAsStream("/sdk_config.properties"));